 Bee Aware.
 Bee Proactive.
 Bee Heroic

-Our mission at Bee Heroic is to provide an information-to-action platform for initiating practices that will save the bees, and all pollinators, from near-term extinction.
+Our mission at Bee Heroic is to provide an information-to-action platform for initiating practices that will save and protect Earth's bees, and all of it's extraordinary pollinators, from near-term extinction.

 Bee aware.
 Bee proactive.
 Bee heroic.

 Bee Heroic was established from the necessity of saving the bees and other pollinators from projected extinction.

 The bee is one of the roughly 900,000 documented species of insects, but scientists estimate there are about 20 million yet to be documented.
 Bees - wild and domesticated - are part of the Hymenoptera order of insects which includes among them wasps, flies, ants and others that make up cornerstone insects; but we need all insects for healthy eco and food systems; upon which, human health, economies, and lives, depend.

 Bee Heroic is an adult focused pollinator and climate project that hosts and joins events throughout the US.

 Earth's current mass extinction event is rarely mentioned in mainstream media.
 Because of this, many people do not realize our ecosystems and agriculture are in peril.
 Current pollinator and ecosystems problems will not wait another generation.
 As an adult focused project, we work to inform community members - and especially parents - of the primary factors influencing pollinator losses what we can all do to help alleviate and even stop them.